eovidiu/agents-skills/README.md

 ## What are Claude Skills?

 Claude Skills are specialized prompt extensions that give Claude Code domain-specific expertise.
+Learn more in the [official Claude Skills documentation](https://docs.claude.com/en/docs/claude-code/skills).

 Each skill provides:

 - **Focused Knowledge**: Deep understanding of specific frameworks, tools, or workflows
 - **Best Practices**: Senior-level guidance and production-ready patterns